 A quick history of the Labrador

 The Labrador was first bred as a working dog.
-Historically, Labrador worked as fishermen helpers.
+Historically, Labradors worked as fishermen helpers.
 They hauled nets, fetched ropes, and even caught fish themselves.
-Todays Labradors have it a little easier and are more known for being friendly and sociable family dogs.
+Today’s Labradors have it a little easier and are known for being friendly and sociable family dogs.
 But some still retain that old work ethic.
-Labradors make excellent guide dogs, assistance dogs, and even therapy dogs.
-Given their gentle personalities and natural intelligence, it's unsurprising that breeders and owners started cross-breeding the labrador.

 Labradors are sociable, loyal, and very affectionate.
-In the majority of cases, these positive characteristics will be passed onto the crossbreed.
+In most cases, these positive characteristics will be passed onto the crossbreed.
 However, as with any kind of breed, early socialisation and training are crucial to the development of a happy dog.

 Common health problems

-Pure breed labradors tend to suffer from muscular/skeletal issues like patellar luxation (otherwise know as a dislocated kneecap).
+Pure breed Labradors tend to suffer from muscular/skeletal issues like patellar luxation (otherwise known as a dislocated kneecap).
 Other problems include hip dysplasia, which is a genetic deformity of the hip joint.